Skip to content

 Career After Pageant: Transition to Modeling and Fashion

-Following her Miss World participation, Maria Stragan seamlessly transitioned into professional modeling, using her pageant exposure to secure representation with top agencies.
+Following her Miss World participation, Maria Stragan seamlessly transitioned into professional modeling, leveraging her pageant exposure to secure representation with top agencies.
 She signed with prominent Polish modeling firms, including those affiliated with international networks, which opened doors to runway shows, editorial shoots, and commercial campaigns.

 Legacy and Influence in Polish Fashion